horsemanjackyliu/freightordernodejsexercise/Exercise 1 SetBTPSubaccountEntitlement/readme.md

   ![alt text](image-6.png)

-  If the results **is blank**, please run the following command to assign **SAP Document Management service, integration option** etitlement to the subaccount
+  If the results **is blank**, please run the following command to assign **SAP Document Management service, integration option** entitlement to the subaccount

   ```bash
   btp  assign accounts/entitlement --for-service sdm --plan standard --amount 1
   ```

-- 7. Check and Assign entitlements of **SAP Business Application Studio** to your subaccount
+- 7. Check and Assign entitlements of **SAP Business Application Studio** to your BTP subaccount

   check your subaccount entitlements from event mesh with the following commands